Aristotle print by Anna Proctor at Jericho Design House

 For beautiful eco-friendly greetings cards, art prints and illustrated gifts head over to Rachel Hudson Illustration.

 I’m pressing pause on my blog and monthly letter for the summer.
 I’m feeling the need for a break to gather my thoughts and focus on some personal projects – my painting being one of them.
-While I’m away, I’ll be working with my clients and enjoying some mini-breaks.
+While I’m away, I’ll be supporting my clients and enjoying some mini-breaks.
 I’m looking forward to enjoying the extra space and seeing what unfolds.

 A huge thank you to the wonderful artists, illustrators and designers for sharing their wisdom.
 Thank you for reading, I hope you have a magical and inspiring summer.